holycrap872/ucls-hs-intro-to-cs/Administration/syllabus.md

 on assignments so that if you do get stuck, you will be able to take advantage of the many times that I am available for appointments.

-## Course Scope & Sequence and/or Course Calendar

-The time required to cover the various units in this course may vary but this is the general sequence and approximate length of the topics we will cover.
-Students can expect an assessment at the end of each of these units:

-- Digital representation of numbers and text (4 weeks)
-- Introduction to programming (7 weeks)
-- Programming in practice (7 weeks)
-- Fractals and Recursion (4 weeks)
-- Image processing project (7 weeks)
-- Efficient storage and transmission of data (1 week)

 ## Academic Integrity Policy

 You are encouraged to work together with your fellow classmates during class